amitkmrjha/semantic-spotter-project/README.md

 - Python 3.7+
 - langchain 0.3.13
-- Please ensure that you add your OpenAI API key to the empty text file named "OpenAI_API_Key.txt" in order to access the
+- Please ensure that you add your GEMINI API key to the empty text file named "GEMINI_API_Key.txt" in order to access the
-  OpenAI API.
+  GEMINI API.

 ## 8. Running